DIY Motorcycle Tools

 Read: How To Polish Aluminum Parts

-For those who can weld, here's a few more DIY motorcycle tools:
+For those of you who can weld, here's a few more DIY tools:

 This is a tool I made to remove the inner sprocket shaft bearing on an Ironhead Sportster.
 Materials needed were a piece of 2" metal tubing, a 7/16" SAE nut and bolt, and two heavy washers.